Get insider access

 7.2 HDR Movies

-The TCL Q6 is decent for watching your favorite movies.
+The TCL Q650G is decent for watching your favorite movies.
 It's better when watching content from high-quality sources, like Blu-rays, as its low-quality content smoothing is inadequate, so movies from streaming platforms have noticeable compression artifacts.
-Thankfully, its contrast is decent, but it lacks a local dimming feature to make its blacks dark and inky.
+Thankfully, its contrast is decent, but it lacks a local dimming feature to make its blacks even darker.
 Similarly, while it looks bright enough for a pleasant viewing experience, it would benefit from local dimming to make highlights pop next to other scene elements.
-The TV's PQ EOTF tracking is stellar; it respects the content creator's intent.
-Unfortunately, this TV's color accuracy is downright poor without being calibrated, so if you care about accuracy, you need to calibrate the TV.
+Thankfully, it displays HDR content at its intended brightness, as mastered by the content creators.
+Unfortunately, this TV's color accuracy is downright poor without being calibrated, so if you care about accuracy, you need to calibrate it.

 Pros